kdesai2018/ultimate-hackathon-starting-guide/README.md

 ## I found a mistake // How can I get involved?
 This guide is still in its early stages.
 If you find a mistake and/or omisison, please fork this repo and create a [pull request](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
 Make sure you use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) to edit the various README files we have scattered through the repo.
 Thanks for your help!

+## Other useful general tutorials
+Our goal with this project is to help beginners learn as quickly as possible.
+Part of achieving this goal means sharing as many high quality tutorials as we can.
+Usually, we will link these tutorials within their respective sections.
+However, we will link more general, multi-purpose tutorials down below.
+Hopefully these sources will supplement your learning :smile:

+1. A team of PhD students at MIT created a course called "The Missing Semester".
+This is a really good guide into the fundamentals of CS tools, and is well worth a read.
+However, it is quite long and may not be appropriate if you are just trying to learn a single topic for a hackathon.
+Check it out [here](https://missing.csail.mit.edu/)